 - If you are unable to attend a lecture, you will be able to watch a recording later.
 The lecture video should be posted about two hours after class ends. - If you are unable to attend a lecture, you might not be able to do the exercise/quiz, so you'll lose the opportunity to earn credit on the quiz.
-While some exercises/quizzes can be done after lecture, most cannot. - $\circ$ $\;$ In general, we do not offer make-up quiz sessions. - We will offer make-up quiz sessions for students in isolation/quarantine or with other short-term medical issues or emergencies, if we are appropriately notified -- see below. - Of course, if there are extenuating circumstances, things could change -- see below.
+While some exercises/quizzes can be done after lecture, most cannot. - $\circ$ $\;$ In general, we do not offer make-up quiz sessions. - We will offer make-up quiz sessions for students that miss lecture due to short-term medical issues or other emergencies if we are appropriately notified.
+(See Section 2.) - If there are other extenuating circumstances, things could change.
+(See Section 2.)

 The second half of the semester will include two project-related meetings held during class time and on the Zoom platform.
 Final project demos are planned to be held in person (though this, too, could change due to extenuating circumstances).
-The Zoom link for lecture-related activities (Sprints, make-up quizzes, extenuating circumstances) is: https://cmu.zoom.us/j/91917936136?pwd=eDg1MXR6anJJd20rT3ZUd2dMbXBadz09 Note: You'll need to sign-in with your Andrew ID.
+The Zoom link for lecture-related activities (make-up quizzes, extenuating circumstances) is: https://cmu.zoom.us/j/91917936136?pwd=eDg1MXR6anJJd20rT3ZUd2dMbXBadz09 Note: You'll need to sign-in with your Andrew ID.
 If there are problems, we'll post on Piazza.